AnLoMinus/Anlominus/README.md

 ---

 ## Support
+> <h4>👋🏼 Hello everyone, I write open source for information security and hacking, I write my codes in GitHub for free and to everyone, I would be very happy if you could help me and support me, donate what you can please 🙏🤞</h4>
 - ⭐️ Simplest way to say Thanks is just to it a Star 🤩
 - ❤️ To show more support:
   - ☕️ [buy me a coffee](https://buymeacoffee.com/Anlominus)